MikeDemetr/portfolio/README.md

 2. ### [The Yellow Umbrella: Exploring HIMYM Episode Ratings](https://github.com/MikeDemetr/portfolio/blob/main/The%20Yellow%20Umbrella%3A%20Exploring%20HIMYM%20Episode%20Ratings) - Python:
 I undertook a data analysis project aimed at exploring and uncovering insights from a dataset related to the popular television series "How I Met Your Mother" (HIMYM).
 The primary objectives of this project were to understand the factors influencing episode ratings and viewership trends over time.

-- Data Cleaning and Preprocessing: I carefully cleaned and prepared the dataset, ensuring it was free of any missing information and that all data was consistent and reliable.
+- I  cleaned and prepared the dataset, ensuring it was free of any missing information and that all data was consistent and reliable.
-- Director and Writer Analysis: I delved deep into understanding how directors and writers influenced the ratings of episodes.
-By categorizing and examining the data, I pinpointed the directors and writers who were associated with the highest-rated episodes in the series.
+- I delved deep into understanding how directors and writers influenced the ratings of episodes.
-- Season and Episode Trends: I investigated how the ratings from viewers (IMDb ratings) and viewership changed throughout different seasons and individual episodes.
-This analysis allowed me to spot trends and identify seasons and specific episodes that stood out in terms of audience reception.
+- I investigated how the ratings from viewers (IMDb ratings) and viewership changed throughout different seasons and individual episodes.
-- Time Series Analysis: Using the "DateAired" column, I conducted an analysis that tracked how viewership and IMDb ratings evolved over the course of the series.
-This analysis helped identify recurring patterns and long-term trends, allowing me to draw meaningful conclusions.
+- I conducted an analysis that tracked how viewership and IMDb ratings evolved over the course of the series.
-- Correlation Analysis: I explored how IMDb ratings were related to viewership and the number of votes cast by viewers.
-This analysis revealed important insights into how these key metrics interacted with each other.
+- I explored how IMDb ratings were related to viewership and the number of votes cast by viewers.
-- Presentation and Visualization: To make my findings accessible and engaging for a wide audience, I created clear and visually appealing summaries.
-These summaries effectively conveyed the story of the analysis, ensuring that both technical and non-technical stakeholders could understand and appreciate the insights.
+- To make my findings accessible and engaging for a wide audience, I created clear and visually appealing summaries.
 3. ### [World IQ Report](https://public.tableau.com/app/profile/michael.demetradze/viz/WorldIQReport/Dashboard2?publish=yes) - Tableau.

 * Data: [Worldwide Average IQ Levels](https://www.kaggle.com/datasets/abhijitdahatonde/worldwide-average-iq-levels)